Skip to main content Skip to chat

 Note: You could be charged additional fees by the other bank or merchant.

-Generally, if you try to make a debit purchase using your Client Card, and you don’t have enough available funds in your Account to cover the purchase, the transaction will be declined, and you’ll have to provide another payment method.
-For this scenario, an NSF Fee doesn’t apply.
+If you try to make a debit purchase and don’t have enough funds, the transaction will be declined, and you’ll need another payment method.
+No NSF fee applies in this case.

 However, if you have Overdraft Protection on your Chequing Account, it can temporarily cover the payment to avoid a declined transaction or a Non-Sufficient Funds (NSF) Fee.
 More information about Overdraft Protection can be found here.